puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 installed.

 ## Conditions

-> Just dropped in (to see what condition my condition was in)

-> -Mickey Newbury

 Now that you've seen this real-world example of how and why a conditional statement can be used to create more flexible Puppet code, let's take a moment